 - You may not make outbound calls for any reason.

-- To reach Pearson VUE Support, please use the chat feature on your program page.
+- To reach Pearson VUE Support, please use the chat feature in your exam.

 Silencing your phone:

-- If you need to silence your phone after the exam has begun, first alert a proctor, then wait for their acknowledgement to ensure they understand you are accessing your phone only to silence any notifications.
+- If you need to silence your phone after the exam has begun, first tell your proctor, then wait for their acknowledgement to ensure they understand you are accessing your phone just to silence any notifications.

 - Once you have silenced your phone, move it back to a place where you won’t have immediate access to it.